-In the fall, Saturdays down South are packed with alma mater game day allegiances and traditions.
+In the fall, Saturdays down South are packed with Alma Mater game day allegiances and traditions.
 And the traditions surrounding the game create an experience almost as important as the game itself.
-In the spirit of this weekend’s festivities, I’ve put together 3 must-haves for Saturday’s big game.
+In the spirit of every Saturday’s festivities, I’ve put together a vintage tailgate in honor a little college football history and my state’s 114 year rivalry with legendary Alabama.

-You already know that I have just been itching to do this.
-And here it is!
-There is just something about a vintage tailgate that just feels right, especially for this game.
-With a storied rivalry that has spanned over a century, this weekend’s game is perfect for a cozy throwback look that says football just as much as it says fall.
+There is just something about a vintage tailgate that just feels right, especially a cozy throwback look that says football just as much as it says fall.
 Pumpkins, apples, and peanuts, along with bales of hay and plaid blankets are all you really need to pull together this nod to golden days of yore.
 An old school pennant or two, if you have them, would be great.
-Or maybe you could make your own!
 Not to mention any of those plaid thermoses or metal picnic baskets I have been scouring antique stores for.
 I haven’t found any yet, but just give me some time!

 - Pulled Pork Sliders and a spicy Tennessee BBQ sauce